 - 6 large eggs

-- 1 teaspoon vanilla extract (my homemade vanilla recipe)
+- 1 teaspoon store bought (or homemade) vanilla extract

 - 1 teaspoon pumpkin pie spice (or cinnamon)